 Sexual violence against Sudanese women and children in El Gezira

 The Strategic Initiative for Women in the Horn of Africa (SIHA) has documented 25 cases of rape in El Gezira involving girls aged between 11 and 17, in addition to six cases of suicide linked to rape incidents since October 20.
-Testimonials revealing cases of torture, gang rapes, and suicides among women subjected to sexual violence continue to proliferate.
+Testimonials about cases of torture, gang rapes, and suicides among women subjected to sexual violence continue to proliferate.

 These statistics were reported during an online press conference, held by SIHA yesterday to discuss the situation of women and girls in El Gezira, in addition to the challenges facing the provision of humanitarian aid and the protection of civilians.
-The conference was not published at the time of writing.
+The conference proceeds was not published at the time of writing.

-On the same day, the United Nations Office for the Coordination of Humanitarian Affairs (OCHA) reported that “alarming reports of sexual violence against young girls and adolescents continue to be reported, with some yet-to-be-verified cases of women and girls subjected to sexual assault and violence committing suicide.”
+On the same day, the United Nations Office for the Coordination of Humanitarian Affairs (OCHA) in Sudan reported that “alarming reports of sexual violence against young girls and adolescents continue to be reported, with some yet-to-be-verified cases of women and girls subjected to sexual assault and violence committing suicide.”

 During the press conference, a human rights activist said that 48 rape cases had been documented in El Gezira since October 20, stressing that the actual number may exceed 200, due to logistical obstacles that hinder documentation processes.